xinkecf35/overthinkingcode/assets/_posts/2021/2021-12-31-experience-with-chalice-part-2.md

 If you still want a Chalice experience but with more control/features, [Zappa][7] does look promising.
 At the minimum, it advertises being able to work with WSGI apps which is pretty promising.
-And it certainly has interesting features out of the box.
+And it certainly has more fun features out of the box.
 If I was looking again, I think I might reach for Zappa over Chalice.

-But taking a step back and reflecting on the overall experience, at this point it feels like it should be better.
+But taking a step back and reflecting on the overall experience, at this point, it feels like it should be better.
 At the moment, it feels like we are still trying to figure out how to build non-trivially sized apps with serverless architectures.
-I've seen teams manually craft APIs with Terraform resources directly, and I have my direct experience of trying to use a framework, and neither experience has been fantastic to the point where I want to repeat it.
+I've seen teams manually craft APIs with Terraform resources directly, and I have my direct experience of trying to use a framework.
+Both options have not been fantastic to the point where I would want to repeat it with no changes.

-It also doesn't help how every cloud vendor has their own way of doing serverless which means experiences don't translate very far.
-Though, as far as I can tell, Lambda is so dominate in this space it's hard to see what others talking about say Azure or Knative.
-Perhaps that be the next project.

-Not that's the say I want to ditch AWS Lambda.
-Having briefly worked with EC2 and it's API; I can say I vastly prefer this.
-It's definitely useful not needing to think especially hard about availability zones and other concerns.
-Compared to Kubernetes, AWS Lambda certainly has less complexity in the required infrastructure as code that is needed to define a service.
+Not that is to say I want to ditch AWS Lambda.
+I have briefly worked with EC2 and it's API; I can say I vastly prefer this.
+It's definitely useful not to think especially hard about availability zones and other concerns.
+Compared to Kubernetes, AWS Lambda certainly has less complexity in the required infrastructure as code to define an entire service.

 In short, in the biggest software engineering and development cliche summary